JohnTelford/rstblog/source/av.rst

    - Additional risks to non-auto travelers.
 Autonomous vehicles may have difficulty detecting and accommodating pedestrians, bicyclists and motorcycles.
 Reduced investment in conventional safety strategies.
 The prospect of autonomous vehicles may reduce future efforts to improve driver safety.

    - Higher vehicle repair costs due to additional equipment.
-Additional sensors and control systems, and increased quality control, are likely to significantly increase collision repair costs.
+Additional sensors and control systems, and increased quality control, are likely to significantly increase collision repair costs."

 There Are No AVs For Sale
 -------------------------